oveddan/audial_reality/README.md

-A boilerplate setup including my choice technologies:
+A boilerplate setup including our choice technologies:

 - Webpack
 - JSCS